w3f/polkadot-wiki/docs/learn-accounts.md

 ## Obtaining and Managing an Address

-The most user-friendly way to create a Kusama address is through the [Polkadot JS UI](https://polkadot.js.org/apps/#/accounts).
+The **most user-friendly** way to create a Kusama address is through the [Polkadot JS UI](https://polkadot.js.org/apps/#/accounts).
 Remember to back up the seed phrase used to generate your account - the accounts are stored only in your browser, so purging the cache will wipe your accounts as well.
 You would then have to recreate them using the seed phrase given to you by the UI - this will also restore all your previously held balances.

-A more convenient and recommended method of keeping the accounts stored on your computer is using the [PolkadotJS extension](https://github.com/polkadot-js/extension).
+A **more convenient and recommended** method of keeping the accounts stored on your computer is using the [PolkadotJS extension](https://github.com/polkadot-js/extension).
 This extension remembers your accounts and allows you to clear your browser cache without fear.
 Still, don't forget to back up your seed phrase - if you lose access to this computer, or the extension somehow crashes beyond repair, the phrase will come in handy.

+Please note that as this keeps your accounts in the browser, it is not a safe place to keep large holdings.
+By definition, a browser is a "hot wallet" and susceptible to a wide range of attacks, so keep your funds in cold storage when dealing with non-trivial amounts.
+Creating cold storage is as simple as securely stashing away the seed phrase for your accounts and removing all traces of the accounts from your computer.

 Other than the extension and the default UI, Polkadot and Kusama addresses can also be created with the [Subkey tool](https://github.com/paritytech/substrate/tree/master/bin/utils/subkey).
 Subkey is intended for users comfortable with using the command line and can seem intimidating, but is quite approachable.
 Follow the instructions in [this page](https://substrate.dev/docs/en/ecosystem/subkey).
+When used properly, Subkey is the **most secure** available method of creating an account.

+There is also the very secure [Parity Signer](https://www.parity.io/signer/) but it currently only supports Kusama addresses, not Polkadot or generic Substrate.

-Alternatively, you might find some wallets on the [Polkaproject.com page](http://www.polkaproject.com/) but bear in mind that these are unaudited and not officially affiliated with Web3 Foundation or the Polkadot project unless otherwise stated.
+Alternatively, you might find some wallets on the [Polkaproject.com page](http://www.polkaproject.com/) but bear in mind that these are **unaudited** and not officially affiliated with Web3 Foundation or the Polkadot project unless otherwise stated.

 Hardware wallet integration from [Ledger](https://ledger.com) is coming soon.